-The Washington State Department of Health has compiled source water data for all community water systems.
-The assessment includes: source water protection areas, an inventory of potential sources of contamination, and a susceptibility determination.
-An interactive map with data for your water system is currently available at: http://wwwfortress.wa.gov/doh/eh/portal/odw/si/ListWa terQuality.aspx.
+Source Water Assessment Program (SWAP) data is available for all community PWSs in Washington.
+SWAP data for your PWS is online at: https://fortress.wa.gov/doh/eh/portal/odw/si/ListWaterQualit y.spx.
 If you don't have access to the Web, we encourage you to use the Internet service available through the public library system.